NicoFerni/NicoFerni/README.md

 ### Hi there 👋

-🌱 I’m currently learning: HTML, CSS, JavaScript, React, Node, Express.
+I’m currently learning: HTML, CSS, JavaScript, React, Node, Express, Sequalize.

 <!--
 **NicoFerni/NicoFerni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.